5 Compelling Signs You Shouldn’t Stick Around in Your Current JobDecember 12, 2014

 Getting called in for a new supply chain job is incredibly exciting, especially after having submitted so many resumes to many different positions.
 However, many people neglect to come up with good questions themselves.
 Remember, you’re interviewing them for the job as well.
-The following are some of the questions you should ask to ensure that you’re interviewing successfully for a job:

 - What role will you fill? – The role that you are applying for is much more than just the job title since today many positions are a blend of more than one position.
 You will be filling a vacant role, which means the company should have a good idea of what they are expecting from the perfect candidate, whether it’s to mentor other individuals on your team, to come up with creative ideas and process improvements or to work within certain parameters and to follow all the rules.
 Remove rest